How to Explore the Rockies

 Lake Louise

 • Visit Lake Louise to see the beautiful milky-blue hues of the water.
 You can also rent a canoe and go out on the lake, but be sure to book a parking reservation, as this area is highly trafficked in the summer months.
+Reservations typically open for the summer in mid-April.

 • Walk around the Fairmont Chateau Lake Louise, and get afternoon tea at the hotel.